Summer REU: Genes to Ecosystems

 NSF-supported Research Experiences for Undergraduates (REU) interns must be:

-- Citizens or permanent residents of the United States or its possessions
+1. Citizens or permanent residents of the United States or its possessions

-- Currently-enrolled undergraduate students
+2. Currently-enrolled undergraduate students

-- Students between high school and undergraduate are NOT eligible to apply
+• Students between high school and undergraduate are NOT eligible to apply

-- Must NOT graduate before fall 2025
+• Must NOT graduate before fall 2025

-- Graduating seniors or recent graduates are not eligible to apply
+• Graduating seniors or recent graduates are not eligible to apply

-- Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer are eligible to participate
+• Students who are transferring from one college or university to another and are enrolled at neither institution during the intervening summer are eligible to participate

-- Able to participate during program period from mid-June 2025 to mid-August, 2025 (Exact dates TBD).
+3. Able to participate during program period from June 16, 2025 to August 22, 2025.

-The REU program is particularly interested in helping students who lack research opportunities at their home institutions, who have not participated in a REU or similar experience in the past, and/or are from groups traditionally underrepresented in the biological sciences.
+The REU program is particularly interested in engaging students who lack research opportunities at their home institutions, who have not participated in a REU or similar experience in the past, and/or are from groups traditionally underrepresented in the biological sciences.
 The Chicago Botanic Garden values diversity and is committed to equal opportunity in all its programs.

 Question about eligibility can be emailed to info@pbcinternships.org.